abdulmuminakinde/akindev-blog/content/linux/linux_shell_tricks.md

 ^dev^prod
 ```

-This works if I have a file called `docker-compose.dev.yml` and a file called `docker-compose.prod.yml`.
+Of course this only works if I have a file called `docker-compose.dev.yml` and another called `docker-compose.prod.yml` in my current directory.
 I don't have to type the whole command and can just swap the variables as shown.

 ## Navigation Tricks